SREcon19 Asia/Pacific will take place on June 12–14, 2019, in Singapore.

 - Accepted speakers will be required to confirm their plan to present along with their talk information by Thursday, March 14, 2019.

-- We will accept lightning talk proposals starting on Friday, March 22, 2019 via the submission form, which will be available in March, 2019.
+- We will accept lightning talk proposals starting on Friday, March 22, 2019 via the submission form.

 - We'll evaluate those and get back to you by Tuesday, May 14, 2019.

 Both presenters and organisers may withdraw or decline proposals for any reason, even after initial acceptance.
 Speakers must submit their own proposals; third-party submissions, even if authorised, will be rejected.